Course Descriptions

 • Academy Awards of Books: Lights!
 Cameras!
 Action!
 Students will read a captivating book and discuss it in a literature circle format.
 As we read the book, students will participate in engaging projects that help enhance their understanding of literary elements.
 Students will then watch the movie to compare and contrast this exciting book with the motion picture.
 This class will help students with comprehension, writing skills, speaking skills and much more.

-Math Course 2: This course is a transitional math class designed to prepare students for Pre-Algebra.
-Students will build on skills acquired in Course 1 and introduce new algebraic concepts to prepare students for Pre-Algebra.
+• Math Course 2: This course is a transitional math class designed to prepare students for Pre-Algebra.
+Students will build on skills acquired in Course 1 and be introduced to new algebraic concepts.
 There is an assessment score required to be enrolled in this class.

 Religion: Students will explore the history of salvation, focusing on the Old Testament while also exploring its fulfillment in the New Testament.
 They will follow the stories of the Chosen People while reading, studying and reflecting on excerpts from the Pentateuch, Historical, Prophetic and Wisdom Literature.
 Students will gain a deeper understanding of the sacraments, the liturgical year, moral life, family life topics and the lives of the saints.
 Finally, they will grow in their experience of different forms of prayer, including the devotion of the Holy Rosary.